RadhiFadlillah/radhifadlillah.github.io/content/blog/2018-08-19-build-caddy-from-source.md

 +++
 Author = "Radhi Fadlillah"
 CreateTime = 2018-08-19T17:13:27+07:00
-Tags = ["tutorial", "vps", "linux", "caddy", "sysadmin", "webserver"] Title = "Step by Step: Build Caddy From the Source" UpdateTime = 2018-08-22T06:54:45+07:00
+Tags = ["tutorial", "linux", "sysadmin", "caddy"] Title = "Step by Step: Build Caddy From the Source" UpdateTime = 2018-08-22T06:54:45+07:00
 +++

-After finished [setting up](/post/2018-08-18-setting-up-a-new-vps) my VPS, next I want to install [Caddy](https://caddyserver.com) as my web server.
+After finished [setting up][1] my VPS, next I want to install [Caddy][2] as my web server.
 Even though Caddy is still quite new, I prefer using it rather than the existing web server like Apache or Nginx.
 The reasons are :

 - It's the only web server that uses HTTPS by default.
 - It's easy to configure.
 For example, to enable HTTPs we only need to write 3-line configuration file.
 - Because it's written in Go, it's only use single binary without any dependencies, which make it really easy to install.
-- It's production ready and has been [used](https://caddyserver.com/stats) by many people.
+- It's production ready and has been [used][3] by many people.

-While Caddy already provides a [precompiled](https://caddyserver.com/download) binary, it's only free for personal use.
+While Caddy already provides a [precompiled][4] binary, it's only free for personal use.
 In other hand, I still don't have the privilege to pay the monthly payment for the commercial license.
 Fortunately, that limitation only implemented for the precompiled binary.
 That means we still can use Caddy for free even for commercial use, as long as we built it from the source.

 ### Table of Contents